hoytpr/git-beginner/README.md

 # git-beginner
 Maintainers have hard times with improperly formatted lesson PRs

 It would be nice to have a page explaining the process for making a clean, up-to-date repo.
+There are [other options to this page](https://hoytpr.github.io/git_beginner/Other-options.md)

 This also has a little about how GitHub really works just to help beginners.